xu-yuan1/openvino-docs/pages/documentation/openvino-plugin-developer-guide/openvino-custom-plugins.rst

 * ``deviceId`` - particular device ID to work with.
 Applicable if a plugin supports more than one ``Template`` device.
 In this case, some plugin methods, like ``SetConfig``, ``QueryNetwork``, and ``LoadNetwork``, must support the :ref:`CONFIG_KEY(KEY_DEVICE_ID) <doxid-ie__plugin__config_8hpp_1aad09cfba062e8ec9fb7ab9383f656ec7>` parameter.

-* ``perfCounts`` - boolean value to identify whether to collect performance counters during :ref:`Inference Request <doxid-openvino_docs_ie_plugin_dg_infer_request>` execution.
+* ``perfCounts`` - boolean value to identify whether to collect performance counters during :ref:`Inference Request <synchronous_inference_request>` execution.

 * ``_streamsExecutorConfig`` - configuration of ``:ref:`InferenceEngine::IStreamsExecutor <doxid-class_inference_engine_1_1_i_streams_executor>``` to handle settings of multi-threaded context.

 Engine Constructor
 ------------------

 A plugin constructor must contain code that checks the ability to work with a device of the ``Template`` type.
 For example, if some drivers are required, the code must check driver availability.
 If a driver is not available (for example, OpenCL runtime is not installed in case of a GPU device or there is an improper version of a driver is on a host machine), an exception must be thrown from a plugin constructor.

 A plugin must define a device name enabled via the ``_pluginName`` field of a base class: